vaish-vkb/Placement-Analysis/README.md

 -> Pandas, Numpy, Seaborn and Matplotlib are used for data analysis.

+-> Reading the data was done through Pandas.

+-> Data Cleaning was done through Pandas and Seaborn.

+-> Data testing was done using Numpy.

 -> This project was built on python.

 -> The dataset is sourced from Kaggle.